A fine Christmas tradition

 In recent years subsequent artistic directors have kept with the "alternative Christmas show" theme, but have tried to keep an element of family-friendliness, perhaps recognising that the audiences that come to and love Citizens Theatre productions throughout the year want to introduce their children to us as soon as possible.

-This was the case in 2010 when the Citizens started to include a 'wee-ones' Christmas show for 3-6 year olds running in the studio alongside the main stage show (this year it’s Eric the Elf, by Andrew McGregor).
-It was Citizens Theatre fans who wanted to bring their children or grandchildren to see a show here as young as possible.
+This was the case in 2010 when the Citizens started to include a 'wee-ones' Christmas show for 3-6 year olds running in the studio alongside the main stage show (in 2019, we're presenting The Lost Elves).
+Now, Citizens Theatre fans can bring their children or grandchildren to see a show here as young as possible.

-In the 70 years that this building has been called the Citizens Theatre, the Christmas entertainment has adapted as the Citizens audiences and their tastes have also changed.
+The Citizens Theatre has been catering to those looking for an alternative to the usual festive tradition for many years.
 We like to think that the Citizens Theatre has continued to do as the Glasgow Herald reviewer from 1878 remarked, and to "take a good place amongst the entertainments... during the festive season".
 We hope to do so for many years to come.

 Did you know...?